 Make time for your relationship and your group of friends.
 Go out.
 Go on an excursion.
 Try out new things.
 Maybe a dance class or a climbing course?
 If you’re single, get your best friend on board.
 Shared experiences strengthen any relationship – and are good for your heart.

 Kissing makes our hearts beat faster.
 This strengthens the cardiovascular system.
 The pulse rises and blood vessels dilate – the organs are supplied with blood more effectively.
 Regular intense kissing can reduce high blood pressure.

 Consciously put your mobile phone or tablet to one side, for example after work.
 Leave it at home at the weekend sometimes – and don’t read any work e-mails while on holiday.

 Jovana Stojanovic (pharmacist, MSc pharm. sc.
-ETH) works as a health consultation advisor at Helsana.
-She is committed to providing health advice to our customers.
+ETH) works for Helsana health consultation.
+She supports customers on questions to do with health, illness and prevention.
 Jovana Stojanovic provided the editorial team with advice and input for this article.

 Find out more about current health issues every month and get all the information you need about our attractive offers from all Helsana Group companies * delivered by e-mail to read whenever it suits you.
 Our newsletter is free of charge and you can sign up here: